 Read all about Granward and how it can provide excellent after school care for your child.

-Our Club is staffed by a manager Suzanne McIntyre, three practitioners, Diane Love, Helen Inglis and Sandra Barr and one support worker Rebecca Manson.
+Our Club is staffed by a manager Suzanne McIntyre, two practitioners, Diane Love, and Sandra Barr and one support worker Gail Nisbet.
 We aim is to provide a smooth transition between school and club.

 All of our staff have significant experience of working with children and undertake professional development training.
 All staff members are PVG checked and are registered with the SSSC.
 We maintain a staff/child ratio of 1:10

 Suzanne McIntyre & Diane Love: Additional Support for Learning Coordinators

 Suzanne McIntyre, Sandra Barr & Diane Love : First aiders

 Sandra Barr: Fire Safety Officer

 Suzanne McIntyre & Diane Love: Designated members of Staff for Child Protection

 Our Club follows the Play work Principles, so the children are free to choose activities and resources as they wish.
 There will always be a selection of activities and resources available, including dressing up, home corner, craft, board games, construction, computer games, physical play, cookery, and reading.